turbot/tailpipe-plugin-pipes/docs/tables/queries.md

 ## Detection Examples

-### High privilege role assignments
+### Unusual Workspace Deletions

-Detect when high-privilege roles were assigned.
+Detect when multiple workspaces are deleted in a short period.

 ```sql
 select